DionneMaguire/portfolio1/README.md

 ### Bugs and fixes

 - Initially I had my images as jpeg files and this was giving me performance issues so I converted them to webp files and compressed them.
+- I have an issue with my images in About us, Natalie and Rob look a little stretched at some screen sizes but I felt that was better than having different sized images.

 ## Deployment
 This site was deployed to GitHub pages.
 The steps to deploy are as follows: